Who Should Register Forming a Neighborhood Organization Benefits of an Organization and the Registry Requirements How to Register Neighborhood Map

 Organizations on the Neighborhood Registry receive:

-- City assistance with neighborhood events, festivals and activities and neighborhood cleanups
+- City assistance with neighborhood events, festivals, activities and neighborhood cleanups

 - Eligibility to apply for Neighborhood Improvement Funds for neighborhood projects and programs

-- Access to City of Raleigh community specialists, who can provide assistance
+- Assigned City of Raleigh Community Relations Analyst, who can provide assistance

 - Two mailings during an organization's first year on the Registry